nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 Issuing the above workflows will detect if components are clustered (HA) or not and will upgrade all components that are defined in the deployment.
 This option allows the VRSs and other dataplane components to be upgraded between other components.

-### Upgrade Individual Components including Active/Standby clusters
+### Upgrade Individual Components including Active Standby clusters

      metroae vsp_preupgrade_health